Self-harm - more than just attention seeking behaviour

 Management of self-harm

-Management of this behaviour can be divided into two main areas:
+Treatment for self-harm and management of this behaviour can be divided into two main areas:

 - The immediate management on presentation